 In Madhanpur Khadar, active human trafficking agents wander the streets in search of victims.
 The mothers are the front line and often the only gatekeepers to keep their children safe.
 These mothers are usually coping with problems such as mental health issues due to extreme stress, unhealthy coping mechanisms and manifestations of abuse towards their own children as a result of extreme prolonged stress.
 When the husbands are out-of-work or substance abusers, these problems are compounded as the wife and mother must be the sole breadwinner and caregiver.

 Additionally, in Khadar, crime rings thrive without interference from corrupt law enforcement officers.
 This is evident from the fact that, despite being a high crime location, police protect brothel owners in exchange for bribes that include sexual services.
 Unsurprisingly, there is a low conviction rate – of 11,720 arrests made for trafficking in 2015, only 2,139 individuals were convicted.

-CERI in collaboration with Centre of Excellence in Alternative Care, India (an organization supported by CERI and Core Assets), implemented this event as part of a planned series in India.
+Centre of Excellence in Alternative Care, India (an organization supported by Core Assets), implemented this event as part of a planned series in India.